June Allyson: Accident

 In 1925 (when Allyson was eight), a tree branch fell on her while she was riding her tricycle with her pet terrier in tow.
 Allyson sustained a fractured skull and broken back, and her dog was killed.
-Her doctors said she never would walk again and confined her to a heavy steel brace from neck to hips for four years, and she ultimately regained her health, but when Allyson had become famous, she was terrified that people would discover her background from the "tenement side of New York City", and she readily agreed to studio tales of a "rosy life", including a concocted story that she underwent months of swimming exercises in rehabilitation to emerge as a star swimmer.
+Her doctors said she never would walk again and confined her to a heavy steel brace from neck to hips for four years.
+She ultimately regained her health, but when Allyson had become famous, she was terrified that people would discover her background from the "tenement side of New York City", and she readily agreed to studio tales of a "rosy life", including a concocted story that she underwent months of swimming exercises in rehabilitation to emerge as a star swimmer.
 In her later memoirs, Allyson describes a summer program of swimming that did help her recovery.

 After gradually progressing from a wheelchair to crutches to braces, Allyson's true escape from her impoverished life was to go to the cinema, where she was enraptured by Ginger Rogers and Fred Astaire movies.
-As a teen, Allyson memorized the trademark dance routines of Ginger Rogers; she claimed later to have watched The Gay Divorcee 17 times.
+As a teen, Allyson memorized the trademark dance routines of Ginger Rogers.
+She claimed later to have watched The Gay Divorcee 17 times.
 She also tried to emulate the singing styles of movie stars, but she never mastered reading music.

 When her mother remarried and the family was reunited with a more stable financial standing, Allyson was enrolled in the Ned Wayburn Dancing Academy and began to enter dance competitions with the stage name of Elaine Peters.

 Career

 Early work

 With the death of her stepfather and a bleak future ahead, she left high school midway through her junior year to seek jobs as a dancer.
 Her first $60-a-week job was as a tap dancer at the Lido Club in Montreal.
 Returning to New York City, she found work as an actress in movie short subjects filmed by Educational Pictures at its Astoria, Queens NY studio.

-Fiercely ambitious, Allyson tried her hand at modeling, but to her consternation became the "sad-looking before part" in a before-and-after bathing suit magazine ad.
+Fiercely ambitious, Allyson tried her hand at modeling but to her consternation became the "sad-looking before part" in a before-and-after bathing suit magazine ad.

 Musical shorts

-Her first career break came when Educational cast her as an ingenue opposite singer Lee Sullivan, comic dancers Herman Timberg, Jr., and Pat Rooney, Jr., and future comedy star Danny Kaye in a series of shorts.
-These included Swing for Sale (1937), Pixilated (1937), Ups and Downs (1937), Dime a Dance (1938), Dates and Nuts (1938) and Sing for Sweetie (1938).
+Her first career break came when Educational cast her as an ingenue opposite singer Lee Sullivan, comic dancers Herman Timberg, Jr. and Pat Rooney, Jr., and future comedy star Danny Kaye in a series of shorts.
+These included Swing for Sale (1937), Pixilated (1937), Ups and Downs (1937), Dime a Dance (1938), Dates and Nuts (1938), and Sing for Sweetie (1938).

 When Educational ceased operations, Allyson moved to Vitaphone in Brooklyn and starred or co-starred (with dancer Hal Le Roy) in musical shorts.
-These included The Prisoner of Swing (1938), The Knight Is Young (1938), Rollin' in Rhythm (1939) and All Girl Revue (1940).
+These included The Prisoner of Swing (1938), The Knight Is Young (1938), Rollin' in Rhythm (1939), and All Girl Revue (1940).

 Broadway

-Interspersing jobs in the chorus line at the Copacabana Club with acting roles at Vitaphone, the diminutive 5'1", below-100-pound Allyson landed a chorus job in the Broadway show Sing Out the News in 1938.
+Interspersing jobs in the chorus line at the Copacabana Club with acting roles at Vitaphone, the diminutive 5'1", below 100-lb Allyson landed a chorus job in the Broadway show Sing Out the News in 1938.